Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 get_input_files
 --------------

-``get_input_files`` is the subcommand for download required files (fasta, annotation files)from NCBI.
+``get_input_files`` is the subcommand for downloading required files (fasta, annotation files) from NCBI.
-Therefore, user need to assign the IP of the reference genome.
-For example, ftp://ftp.ncbi.nih.gov/genomes/Bacteria/Staphylococcus_aureus_NCTC_8325_uid57795 Then, user can assign which kinds of files he/she wants to download.
+Therefore, user need to assign the IP of the reference genome in NCBI.
+For example, ftp://ftp.ncbi.nih.gov/genomes/Bacteria/Staphylococcus_aureus_NCTC_8325_uid57795 Then, user can choose which kinds of files he/she wants to download.

 - Pre-reqired information